is also called:

 • One should make an effort to eat at least one fruit which one has not eaten that entire season, and would require the blessing of Shehecheyanu.
 When eating such a fruit, the Shehecheyanushould be said prior to reciting the blessing of “Haetz.”
 If he has already partaken of other fruits (at that particular sitting) than he only needs to say the Shehecheyanu upon eating the new fruit.

 The blessing of Shehecheyanu:

-Translation: Blessed are You, Lord our God, King of the universe, who has granted us life, sustained us, and enabled us to reach this occasion.
+Blessed are You, LORD YAHUVEH our ELOHIM (a.k.a GOD), King of the universe, who has granted us life, sustained us, and enabled us to reach this occasion.

 • On this day Tachnun is omitted from the Shacharit and Mincha(morning and afternoon) prayers as well as from the Mincha prayer on the afternoon beforehand.